kornelia22322/mobileApp/client/README.md

 ```
 This gonna work it most cases but sometimes it does not.
 Then use Expo ;)

-#debug
+## debug
 if you wish to debug, shake your phone and chose *Debug JS Remotely*.
 It will be replaced by *React Native Debugger* in future.

-#adding dependencies
+## adding dependencies
 If you add some dependencies, make sure it works both on Android and iOS.
-If you cannot test it on some of these platform, add it below
+If you cannot test it on some of these platform, let us know